DarrenCoppinger/playwright-milestone-project/README.md

 ### User stories

-* I am an audience member at one of the Playwrights productions, I want to find out about her other work, I go her website see  I want to
+* I was an audience member at one of the Playwrights productions or rehersed readings, I want to find out more about her other work, I go her website see I want to see if there are any upcoming performances and see on the front page information on her next play.
+* I am a actor/director I here about Neasa from an audience member, I wanted to find out more about her writing, I go to her website to download an extract of her work.
+* I am a actor/director I want to work with the Playwright, I go to her website and fill in the contact form with the details of a project that I would like to work on.
+* I am a artist or costume and set designer, I here about Neasa from an audience member, I would like to see images of performances of her work to get a sense of what type of worlds she creates, I go to her website and look through the Gallery of her past work.

 ### Wireframe